raveenita/javascript-expert/README.md

 ## Generators

 To transform functions into lists that can be iterated, we can use generators.
+The name generators come from the fact that they generate values on the fly.
-Generators are functions that can be paused and resumed, allowing us to iterate over a list of values.
+They are functions that can be paused and resumed, allowing us to iterate over a list of values.
 For example, we can use generators to iterate over an infinite list of numbers.
 The * symbol is used to define a generator function and the `yield` keyword is used to pause the function and return a value.

 ```javascript
 function* infiniteNumbers() {